GIBGames/gib-universal-style-guide/README.md

 #### Creating a folder named `Assets` is redundant.
 All assets are assets.

-<a name="2.6.2"></a>
-#### Creating a folder named `Meshes`, `Textures`, or `Materials` is redundant.
-All asset names are named with their asset type in mind.
-These folders offer only redundant information and the use of these folders can easily be replaced with the robust and easy to use filtering system the Content Browser provides.

-Want to view only static mesh in `Environment/Rocks/`?
-Simply turn on the Static Mesh filter.
-If all assets are named correctly, they will also be sorted in alphabetical order regardless of prefixes.
-Want to view both static meshes and skeletal meshes?
-Simply turn on both filters. this eliminates the need to potentially have to `Control-Click` select two folders in the Content Browser's tree view.

-> This also extends the full path name of an asset for very little benefit.
-The `SM_` prefix for a static mesh is only three characters, whereas `Meshes/` is seven characters.

-Not doing this also prevents the inevitability of someone putting a static mesh or a texture in a `Materials` folder.

 <a name="2.7"></a>
 <a name="structure-large-sets"></a>
 ### 2.7 Very Large Asset Sets Get Their Own Folder Layout